Last Updated on July 21, 2021 by Sarah

 8 – Use bamboo ‘paper’ towels

-According to Bambooee, an average household uses 1-2 roll of paper towels per week.
+According to this source, spending on disposable paper towels (for home use) added up to around $12 billion in 2017.
 Switching to reusable bamboo paper towels is an effective, eco friendly option that dramatically cuts down on this waste.

 Bamboo is biodegradable and generally grows well without the use of fertilisers and pesticides.
 So replacing your plastic chopping boards and kitchen utensils with bamboo boards and utensils is a healthier and more eco friendly option.

 Indoor plants are a great way to help clean the air naturally.
 Plus they look good and brighten up your home to boot.
 Treehugger uncovers 5 great health benefits of house plants here.

 I used to be a bit of a sucker for buy one get one free offers, but if it ends up in the bin because it’s gone off, it’s not helping the environment or your pocket.